Spider Plant Care: Guide & Tips

 Spider Plants are arguably one of the easiest houseplants to grow, especially if you live in humid climates.
 This alien looking plant, has long leaves that reminds us of a spider dangling from its web.

 When it comes to automated plant care systems, Spider Plants are one of the plants that usually struggles with them, as they require frequent but very light watering.
-Only truly smart plant care systems like KORU can adapt to each plant's different needs, helping them to thrive by measuring light, temperature, humidity and soil moisture.
+Only truly smart air purifier systems like KORU can adapt to each plant's different needs, helping them to thrive by measuring light, temperature, humidity and soil moisture.

 Leave a comment